 There are real estate investment trusts, or REITs, that invest in just about every type of commercial property and real estate-related asset you can think of.
-Office buildings have excellent potential for steady income as well as capital appreciation, with relatively low risk compared with other types of commercial real estate.
+And that, of course, includes office-focused REITs such as City Office REIT.
+Office buildings offer excellent potential for steady income, as well as capital appreciation, with relatively low risk compared with other types of commercial real estate.

 Although they are a relatively low-risk form of REIT investment, there is still plenty you should know before buying your first office REIT.
 Here’s an overview of what office REITs are, risks you should know about, and some examples of major office REITs to get you started.